cognitive-robots/risk-aware-trajectory-prediction/README.md

 This repository corresponds to the official source code of the paper:

-<a href="TODO arxiv link">Risk-aware Trajectory Prediction by Incorporating Spatio-temporal Traffic Interaction Analysis</a>
+<a href="https://arxiv.org/abs/2407.10639">Risk-aware Trajectory Prediction by Incorporating Spatio-temporal Traffic Interaction Analysis</a>

 ### Repo Depenencies
 1. Clone the git repository